nisasadiah-bit/100-Hires/README.md

-## Tools yang saya install
+100-Hires Portfolio Project

+This repository documents my progress in completing the initial setup task for the 100Hires hiring process.

+Tools Installed
 - Cursor IDE
 - Claude Code Extension
 - Codex Extension
 - GitHub

-## Langkah yang sudah saya lakukan
+Steps Completed

-1. Menginstall Cursor IDE
+1. Installed Cursor IDE
-2. Menambahkan extension Claude Code dan Codex
+2. Installed Claude Code and Codex extensions in Cursor
-3. Membuat akun GitHub
+3. Created a GitHub account
-4. Membuat repository publik
+4. Created a public repository
-5. Membuka repository di Cursor
+5. Opened the repository in Cursor
-6. Membuat file README.md
+6. Created and edited README.md

-## Kendala yang saya hadapi

-- Awalnya bingung cara install extension di Cursor

-## Cara saya mengatasi

-- Saya mencari tutorial dan mencoba satu per satu sampai berhasil
+7. Committed and pushed changes to GitHub

+Challenges & Solutions
+Challenge: I was initially confused about how to install extensions in Cursor
+Solution: I searched for tutorials and followed step-by-step guides until I successfully installed them.

+Notes
+This project helped me understand how to:
+- Set up a development environment
+- Use AI tools inside an IDE
+- Work with GitHub repositories